scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 ```

 The need to switch back and forth
-between `Xor` and `Validated` is annoying.
+between `Either` and `Validated` is annoying.
-The choice of whether to use `Xor` or `Validated`
+The choice of whether to use `Either` or `Validated`
 as a default is determined by context.
 In application code, we typically find
 areas that favour accumulating semantics
 and areas that favour fail-fast semantics.
 We pick the data type that best suits our need
-and switch to the other as necessary in specific situations.
+and switch to the other
+as necessary in specific situations.
 </div>